jaspector

 Any proposed residential or non-residential construction, alteration, demolition, or relocation requires a permit after zoning/wetlands/subdivision approvals. citeturn6view0

-Typical processing time is Maximum review period is 30 days once application is accepted. citeturn6view0.
+Building permit processing times in Greenfield, MO typically run Maximum review period is 30 days once application is accepted. citeturn6view0.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Greenfield, MO.
 The following work is generally exempt: The guide does not include a public list of exempt projects; the city expects applicants to contact the Planning & Development Department to confirm if small additions or maintenance items can proceed without a formal permit. citeturn6view0.
+When in doubt, confirm with the local building department before starting work.